Serhioromano/vscode-gitflow/README.md

 # Git FLow Support for VS Code

 > **Attention!!!**.
 From version 0.5.11 it requires latest VS Code >=1.64.0.
-But doe to Side Panel feature I think this version is gonna be most adopted.
+But due to Side Panel feature I think this version is gonna be most adopted.

 GitFlow support for VS Code based on [Git Flow AVH](https://github.com/petervanderdoes/gitflow-avh).